Recursive Reality

 Mechanism

-Goodhart-style measurement capture is one version of the problem: when a proxy becomes a target, the system may improve the proxy while degrading the thing the proxy was meant to protect.
-Recursive reality is broader because it includes how the proxy, interface, policy, and institution reshape the evidence environment itself.
+Goodhart-style measurement capture is one special case: once a proxy becomes a target, actors can optimize the proxy while degrading the underlying goal.
+Recursive reality is broader because it also covers how interfaces, allocations, policies, and generated material reshape what can later be observed.

 Examples